 Due to a long life span of one to two decades, most individuals will never have to worry about replacing a dysfunctional water heater.
 Regardless, they should still be aware of possible problems that may arise, because an overlooked problem with your water heater can be cataclysmic.
-The following are water heater problems that could potentially arise:
+The following are water heater problems that could potentially occur:

 A Lack of Hot Water

-If your hot water heater is giving off the smell of rotten eggs or sulfur, chances are your sacrificial anode rod is eroded.
+If your water heater is giving off the smell of rotten eggs or sulfur, chances are your sacrificial anode rod is eroded.
 If it is severally corroded, bacteria form in the tank, which will cause the odor.
 To fix the problem, change out the sacrificial anode rod and flush the water heater with a hose from an outside water source.
 While this often gets rid of the problem, it can be a daunting and risky task.
 So if you are unsure, seek the help of a licensed professional.

 A buildup of various matters in your tank could be the cause of the sound.
 However, merely flushing out the system should clear up the problem.